paulkass/jira-vim/README.md

 the standard Vim environment that we know and love to display data that we obtain from the API.

-## Current Status: Preparing for the Alpha release!!
+## Current Status: Collecting Feedback for Beta!!

-Now that the basics are down, it's time to clean up for the alpha release.
-That means prettyfying things, simplifying stuff that can be automated fairly easily, and adding more information to places that were previously stubs or placeholders.
-You can view my progress on this [milestone](https://github.com/paulkass/jira-vim/milestone/1).
+Yes, the alpha is now out!!
+Now that there is something out there, now more than ever, I'm looking for feedback on what works for people.
+I tried to think of ways I could make this extensible and easy to contribute to, but I adapted it to my own coding style and preferences.
+But this might not work for everybody!
+So if you any ways of improving, please send me an email or open an issue.
+Even better if you submit a PR to fix or improve this project.
+One brain is good, but two is better!

 ## Installation